 I’ve got full photo instructions for you below.
 They are easier than you would guess.
 I promise!

-Let’s start with some great news: You only need to things to make these!
+Let’s start with some great news: You only need to things two make these!
 Yarn and scissors.
 Isn’t that wonderful?
-Here’s how it’s done.
-Amy Christie wrote up the instructions:

 – scissors (the sharper they are, the happier you’ll be)

 The heart poms start out just like ordinary poms.
 Begin wrapping yarn around your fingers or a slip of cardboard.
-For these poms, I used three fingers for the width.
+For these poms, we used three fingers for the width.

 Cut a long length of yarn.
 Use one end of the length to tie tightly and securely around the middle of the yarn loops.
 The long tail will be the marker portion of the bookmark — the part that sits in the book.